We Gasped When We Finally Realised What Buddhist Dukkha And Sukha Mean

 - Lack of control: This relates to change.
 Simply put, we do not like being powerless to circumstances.

-Mindfulness is key (read: The Ultimate Guide To Mindfulness)
+Practice mindfulness (read: The Ultimate Guide To Mindfulness)

-There is beauty in this simplicity.
+Mindfulness is simplicity.
+And there is beauty in this simplicity.

 Many psychological studies have proven that naming emotions in this way gives us power over them, because we come to recognise the true nature of things and we limit emotions to the perceptions that they are.